sayyadirfanali/Myna/README.md

 - **Balanced Weight**: symbols have just the right visual weight against your code
 - **Clear Distinction**: no more confusing `1 l I |` or `0 O o`
 - **Language-Aware Design**: clean sigils (`$s @a %h &f *x`) for Perl + elegant operators (`:: -> <$> >>=`) for Haskell + clear symbols (`-> ++ -- += << >>`) for C/C++

+NB: Myna is a very simple font.
+It does **not** feature ligatures, or separate bold/italic styles currently.

 ## Showcase
 <picture>